rachit-j/kasm-multi-server/developers-guide.md

 ### Prerequisites

-For a Windows system, Windows Subsystem for Linux must be installed, preferrably with Ubuntu, however, MacOS Homebrew, apt, yum, and snap are all supported package managers.
+For a Windows system, Windows Subsystem for Linux must be installed, preferably with Ubuntu, however, MacOS Homebrew, apt, yum, and snap are all supported package managers.

 The following packages must be installed on the system: